Xc banner image

 The Complete Workflow in Practice

-- Upload to Picker: Editor uploads the same image to the picker tool
+• Upload to Picker – Upload the same image to the picker

-- Set Focal Point: Editor clicks on the most important part of the image (face, product, logo, etc.)
+• Set Focal Point – Click the most important area of the image

-- Enter in Sitecore: Editor pastes these values into the corresponding CX and CY fields in Sitecore
+• Enter in Sitecore – Paste values into CX and CY fields

-- Publish: The image now renders with the correct focal point on the live site
+• Publish – The image renders correctly on the live site

 Default Values

-Always provide fallback values for when editors haven't set focal points:
+Always provide fallback values when editors haven't set focal points:

 const heroImageCX = fields?.heroImageCX?.value || 50;